Licensing Guides

 Mississippi HVAC Training Programs and Schools

 There are many programs to get the training you need to become an HVAC professional in Mississippi, and they are located all over the state.
-The US Department of Labor’s careeronestop.org website lists over 1,000 training programs for Heating, Ventilation, Air Conditioning, and Refrigeration Engineering Technology Technicians in Mississippi.
-Click the Career One Stop link to see which are located near you.
+Most HVAC technicians hold some kind of postsecondary degree or certificate.

-Most HVAC technicians hold some kind of post-secondary degree or certificate.
 There are currently two main organizations that approve HVAC programs and schools nationwide: HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).

 There is one program in Mississippi that is accredited by HVAC Excellence.

-Delta Technical College in Horn Lakes, MS
+Delta Technical College in Horn Lake

 PAHRA has also accredited one program.

-Northwest Mississippi Community College in Senatobia, MS
+Northwest Mississippi Community College in Senatobia

-Here are two great lists to the best HVAC schools in Mississippi:
+Here's a list of the best HVAC schools in Mississippi:

-Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED for many formal apprenticeships of college programs.
+Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED.

-On-the-Job Experience: While on the job you will need good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing and working in tight spaces.
+On-the-Job Experience: While on the job you will need to have good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing, and working in tight spaces.

-Mississippi HVAC Licensing Exam Details
+Mississippi HVAC Mechanical Licensing Exam Details

-The Law and Business Management Exam has 50 questions and a two-hour time limit.
+The law and business management exam has 50 questions and a two-hour time limit.
 It covers:

 Licensing